 Our contractor wanted to extend the porch all the way across the front of the house to help hide the ugly second-floor overhang.
 I liked that idea in principle, but then I realized that a 50-foot long painted porch would be a nightmare to maintain.
 I cut it down to 15-feet.
 (Our contractor, who’s also a friend still talks about changing it but I’ll leave that project for the next owner).

-Meanwhile, the floor had weathered badly.
+Meanwhile, the water base floor paint had been weathering badly.

 The front edge, just above the stone steps, had started to shear and the paint was flaking.

 Off I went to Home Depot to see about renting a sander I could handle that also would do the job efficiently.
 They had a good one but the rental was about the same price as the Skil [above] with a catch basin I found at the local hardware store.
 Before sanding, I swept the porch and removed the big seagrass mat and the boot scraper.
 I strapped on my kneepads and went to work.

 The sander stripped off the loose paint layers beautifully – and surprisingly quickly.
 And it stripped the floor boards enough to have the oil-based primer adhere very well.
 The entire sanding job took about two hours.
 After sanding, I vacuumed the porch and went over it with a damp microfiber mop.
 I was surprised how much powdered paint came off on the mop.

 Once dry, I began applying the Fine Paints of Europe bullet-proof oil-based primer.
 Wanting that to go on perfectly, I selected an angled brush that would be good for the floor board crevices, edges and bottoms of the posts.
 But it was much too small and the oil-based primer isn’t the easiest paint to use.

 Priming took four back-breaking hours.
 It left me so exhausted I could hardly bend over long enough to finish the job.
 So the front was a bit spotty.
 Not yet perfect.